primus/primus/README.md

   </dd>
 </dl>

-**In addition to these community provided plugins, the Primus project also provides the following plugins:**
+#### In addition to these community provided plugins, the Primus project also provides the following plugins

 <dl>
   <dt><a href="http://github.com/primus/substream">substream</a></dt>